AfricasTalkingLtd/africastalking.Net/README.md

 #### [Sending SMS](http://docs.africastalking.com/sms/sending)

-- `SendMessage(to,message,from,bulSmsMode,options)`:

-         The following arguments are supplied to facilitate sending of messages via our APIs
+- `SendMessage(to,message,from,bulSmsMode,options)` :  The following arguments are supplied to facilitate sending of messages via our APIs

     - `to` : The recipient(s) expecting the message
     - `message` : The SMS body.
     -  `from` : The Shortcode or Aplhanumeric ID that is associated with an Africa's Talking account. `Optional`.
     - `bulkSmsMode` : This parameter will be used by the Mobile Service Provider to determine who gets  billed for a message sent using a Mobile-Terminated ShortCode.
 Must be set to  *1*  for BulkSMS. `Optional`.
     -  `options` :   (`Optional`).
 Passed as _key-value_ pairs
         -   `enque` : This parameter is used for Bulk SMS clients that would like deliver as many messages to the API before waiting for an Ack from the Telcos.
 If enabled, the API will store the messages in its databases and send them out asynchronously after responding to the request
         - `keyword` : This parameter is used for premium services.
 It is essential for subscription premium services.
         - `linkId` : This parameter is used for premium services to send OnDemand messages.
 We forward the linkId to your application when the user send a message to your service.
 (Essential for premium subscription services)
         - `retryDurationInHours` : This parameter is used for premium messages.
 It specifies the number of hours your subscription message should be retried in case it's not delivered to the subscriber.
 (Essential for premium subscription services)

+    ​

 #### [Retrieving SMS](http://docs.africastalking.com/sms/fetchmessages)